yfqsdu/sde-deep-learning-reading-paper-list/README.md

 1.3 ImageNet Evolution（Deep Learning broke out from here）
 -------

-After reading above papers, you will have a basic understanding of the Deep Learning history, the basic architectures of Deep Learning model(including CNN, RNN, LSTM) and how deep learning can be applied to image and speech recognition issues.
+After reading above papers, you will have a basic understanding of the Deep Learning history, the basic architectures of Deep Learning model(including CNN, RNN, LSTM) and how deep learning can be applied to natural language processing and predcition recognition issues.
 The following papers will take you in-depth understanding of the Deep Learning method, Deep Learning in different areas of application and the frontiers.
 I suggest that you can choose the following papers based on your interests and research direction.

 2 Deep Learning Method
 =======